slaily/marketingletter/site/index.md

 The hard truth is, marketing is a necessity.
 Getting your product noticed and attracting your first users.
 I know by heart how challenging it can be for us as programmers to switch gears from coding to marketing.
 But just like in the insightful book [It Doesn't Have to Be Crazy at Work](https://basecamp.com/books/calm) by [Jason Fried](https://x.com/jasonfried), [David Heinemeier Hansson](https://x.com/dhh) from [37signals](https://37signals.com/), I believe that marketing doesn’t have to be crazy for us.

-Read, adapt, and apply what you like and find useful to your marketing journey.

 # Notes to myself about marketing

 Dear Self,